The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Damien Hirst's Diligam Te Domine (diamond dust) is estimated to be worth between £11,000 and £17,000.
-This screenprint, created in 2009, is a rare artwork with an auction history of one sale on 28th April 2017.
-This work is signed by the artist and has not been sold in the past 12 months.
+The value of Damien Hirst's Diligam Te Domine (diamond dust) (signed) is estimated to be worth between £10,000 and £15,000.
+This screenprint, created in 2009, has an auction history of one sale on 28th April 2017.
+There have been no sales in the last 12 months or in the last five years.
 The edition size of this artwork is limited to 50.

 Meaning & Analysis